starredjaco/writeups/pwn/hxp2025/h_wix_p/README.md

 > WARNING: the kernel and the software included might contain (un)known bugs and vulnerabilities.
 USE AT YOUR OWN RISK!

-- So the first thing we do is look at the [changelog page](https://www.fiwix.org/news.html) to search for any known unfixed bugs.
-For the last version 1.7.0, there were a lot of additions but we can highlight **- Added support for the command TIOCINQ in tty_ioctl().** Since the code is open we can read the new implementation by downloading the official [source code](https://www.fiwix.org/fiwix-1.7.0.tar.bz2).
+- So the first thing we do is check the [changelog page](https://www.fiwix.org/news.html) for any known unfixed bugs.
+For the latest version 1.7.0, there were a lot of additions but we can highlight **- Added support for the command TIOCINQ in tty_ioctl().** Since the code is open we can read the new implementation by downloading the official [source code](https://www.fiwix.org/fiwix-1.7.0.tar.bz2).

-- At the file ``tty.c`` we find the TIOCINQ (0x541b) implementation inside the `tty_ioctl` function
+- In the file ``tty.c`` we find the TIOCINQ (0x541b) implementation inside the `tty_ioctl` function

 ```c
 case TIOCINQ: